artefactual/archivematica-storage-service-docs/administrators.rst

 them.
 New Locations in an existing Space can be created for Pipelines that use default locations by entering the relevant information.

+Version
+^^^^^^^

+The version page will display the current version and specific git commit of your installation of the Storage Service.

 Service Callbacks
 ^^^^^^^^^^^^^^^^^